GoblinArchives/LiminalHorror/Liminal Horror System/Character Creation/Getting To Know Your Character.md

 # Getting To Know Your Character

-## Clothing
-Choose a style of clothing/look.
-A gold star if you find visual references to share with the group.

 ## The Abyss Stares Back
 What was your first encounter with the unknown?
 Roll or choose: